Julian-Robinson/blog/src/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

 ## Deployment

-I opted to use Github Pages for hosting this blog, it's free so hard to justify anything else just yet.
-Hexo includes a deployment plugin specifically for writing to Github, so deployments are super easy.
+I opted to use GitHub Pages for hosting this blog, it's free so hard to justify anything else just yet.
+Hexo includes a deployment plugin specifically for writing to GitHub, so deployments are super easy.

 Simply install the plugin with NPM: